~Eddie Haas 1935 (Cubs 1957)

 ~Bill Hands 1940 (Cubs 1966-1972)

 Bill Hands was nicknamed “Froggy” because his style was reminiscent of Don Larsen, who was with the Cubs at the end of his illustrious career and the beginning of Hands career.
 Larsen was nicknamed Froggy, so Hands was given the nickname too.
 Hands became a 20-game winner in 1969 and helped the Cubs to a second-place finish behind the Mets.
 He won another 18 games for the Cubs in 1970, and on August 3, 1972, he had his best performance as a Cub, beating the Montreal Expos 3-0.
 With Hands one out away from a no-hitter, Ken Singleton hit a little ground ball toward second base, and Hands tried to catch it.
 It went off his glove and away from second baseman Paul Popovich, ending the no-hitter.
 The Cubs traded him after the 1972 season to the Minnesota Twins for Dave LaRoche.
 After pitching for two seasons with the Minnesota Twins, and one more with the Rangers, Hands retired after the 1975 seasons.
-Where is he now?
+Where did he go after his career?
 Well, according to Baseball Savvy: Where are they now (2006); “Drive two hours east of New York city, to the rural hamlet of Orient, Long Island.
 There, you’ll likely need to make a pit stop at the only gas station for miles.
 If you’re lucky, the tall, skinny man pumping your gas won’t be just any local.
-He’ll be former Chicago Cubs pitcher, William ‘Froggy’ Hands, Jr.” (Photo: Topps 1970 Baseball Card)
+He’ll be former Chicago Cubs pitcher, William ‘Froggy’ Hands, Jr.” He passed away in 2017 at the age of 76.
+(Photo: Topps 1970 Baseball Card)

 ~Chris Haney 1968 (Cubs 1998)